-Rickie Fowler had finished 2nd here in 2012 prior to winning here 12 months ago.
-His form during 2015 had been mediocre to say the least, but a 12th at Augusta and last-16 place at the World Match Play the week prior to TPC Sawgrass was the precursor to his come-from-behind victory here.
-Fowler's last win had been at Quail Hollow in 2012 and despite his run of top Major Championship finishes in-between, Fowler had been winless for 3 years worldwide.
+Rickie Fowler had finished 2nd here in 2012 prior to winning in 2015.
+His form during that season had been mediocre to say the least, but a 12th at Augusta and last-16 place at the World Match Play the week prior to TPC Sawgrass was the precursor to his come-from-behind victory here.
+Fowler's last win had been at Quail Hollow in 2012 and despite his run of top Major Championship finishes in between, the American had been winless for 3 years worldwide.

 However, strong course form doesn't always translate to the winner here.
-Martin Kaymer had finished 19th (2011) and 15th (2012) in 5 appearances here prior to capturing the title here in 2014.
-Kaymer had been through a tough spell prior to his win as he had to wait 18 months since his last worldwide victory.
+Martin Kaymer had finished 19th (2011) and 15th (2012) in 5 appearances prior to capturing the title here in 2014.
+The German had been through a tough spell prior to his win as he had to wait 18 months since his last worldwide victory.
 Matt Kuchar had finished 13th (2010) and 14th (2009) prior to capturing his first tournament victory for 21 months here in 2012.
 K.J.
 Choi had a TPC Sawgrass best of 16th set 5 years previous when he captured his first worldwide title in 18 months with his 2011 victory; Tim Clark incredibly broke his Tour maiden here in 2010 with inbound form of 63-MC-30.

-Naturally the only player to break this 'winless trend' in recent times was Tiger Woods who was playing brilliantly prior to arriving at TPC Sawgrass in 2013.
-His strong play overcame his poor Stadium Course/Pete Dye design form to win one of his sweetest victories at 9/1.
-Players like Tiger, Phil, Rory and Jordan transcend most trends!
+Naturally though a couple of World Number 1s break this 'winless trend' since 2010.
+Jason Day had won the Bay Hill Invitational and Dell Match Play titles prior to Augusta where he'd finished 10th.
+Day had also finished 6th at TPC Sawgrass 5 years earlier and his win here 12 months ago was at 12/1.
+Tiger Woods was playing brilliantly prior to arriving at TPC Sawgrass in 2013.
+His strong play overcame his relatively poor Stadium Course/Pete Dye design form to win one of his sweetest victories at 9/1.

 My selections are as follows: